-3.8 TEMPORARY PROJECT SAFETY FENCING
+3.8 TEMPORARY PROJECT SAFETY FENCING \3

 As soon as practicable, but not later than 15 days after the date established for commencement of work, furnish and erect temporary project safety fencing at the work site.
 Maintain the safety fencing during the life of the Contract and, upon completion and acceptance of the work, remove from the work site.
+Safety fencing to only be installed at access points to the project to control access by unauthorized personnel.